The swelling is most often caused by an infection. It is most often caused by a virus.

 - Muscle tension dysphonia—a voice disorder caused by excessive or unequal tension while speaking

-- Reinkes edema—an accumulation of fluid in the vocal cords, usually associated with smoking
+- Reinkes edema—buildup of fluid in the vocal cords, associated with smoking

-- Spasmodic dysphonia—a condition resulting in irregular voice breaks
+- Spasmodic dysphonia—a condition that causes irregular voice breaks

 - Vocal cord paralysis—weakness or immobility of the vocal cords